philsr2/philsr2/README.md

 - 👋 Hi, I’m @philsr2
-- 👀 Currently studying AI Automation with Python on Coursera - module 3 of the Git course today.
+- 👀 Finished AI Automation with Python on Coursera.
+- ** Now working on Data Analytics and banging on various side projects like my video streamer.
+TODO: add repo for that today.
 - 📫 Best email to reach me is phil681@yahoo.com
 - ⚡ Fun fact: On February 4, 2015, the band announced on its Facebook page and their official website that they were not splitting up, but were taking some time off to pursue other projects.